Why Bother Replacing Teeth?

 Dentures are removable artificial teeth.
 They need to be removed after every meal for proper cleaning.
 Dentures are relatively cheap.
 They are good for replacing several teeth.
 They are not as rigid as bridges or implants as they are supported by the gums and some remaining teeth.
 As the gums will change shape over time, dentures need to be replaced every three to five years.

 Replacing lost teeth is important for eating, speaking, appearance and personal confidence.
-Nuffield Dental will help you make the right choice of tooth replacement.
+Nuffield Dental will help you make the right option of tooth replacement.